scadoshi/halo_custom_field_builder/README.md

 **notes:**
 - do not use quotes around values
-- URLs must use HTTPS
+- BASE_URL must use HTTPS
+- API and auth URLs are automatically generated from BASE_URL
 - file must be in same directory as executable

 ## CSV format